tn3w/CipherChat-testing/README.md

 # CipherChat-testing
-Try to get more control over the gate process (only a test project)
+Try to get more control over the tor process (only a test project)

 -> Will be integrated into CipherChat after completion